-Assessment Anchor Eligible Content A1 2 1 Eurotions A1.2.1.2.1 Create, interpret, and/or use the equation, graph, or table of a linear function.
-A1.2.1 Functions A1.2.2.1 Coordinate Geometry A1.2.1.2.2 Translate from one representation of a linear functio to another (i.e., graph, table, and equation). n Geometry A1.2.2.2.1 Draw, identify, find, and/or write an equation for a li of best fit for a scatter plot. ne Concept S Skills (what students nee d to know) (what students must be able to do) Categorical and Quantitative e Data Analyze a set of data for a pattern, and represent the pattern with an algebraic rule and/or a graph.
+Assessment Anchor Eligible Content A1.2.1 Superiore Create, interpret, and/or use the equation, graph, or table of a linear function.
+A1.2.1 Functions A1.2.2.1 Coordinate Geometry A1.2.1.2.2 Translate from one representation of a linear functio to another (i.e., graph, table, and equation). n Geometry A1.2.2.2.1 Draw, identify, find, and/or write an equation for a line of best fit for a scatter plot.
+Concept S Skills (what students nee d to know) (what students must be able to do) Concepts (what students need to know) Categorical and Quantitative Data Analyze a set of data for a pattern, and represent the pattern with an algebraic rule and/or a graph.
 Summarize, represent, and interpret single-variable data and two-variable data.
 Analyze and/or interpret data displays and/or use them to make predictions (circle graph, line graph, bar graph, box-and-whisker plot, stem-and-leaf plot, scatter plot). or